See this recording of our November 2022 live session, in which the European Studies Bachelor's programme is illustrated.

-A broad programme, in which you learn to analyze issues from current affairs in Europe - political, scientific - with a multidisciplinary approach: cultural, economic, legal or historical.
-We also ask you to specialize in one of these disciplines from your second year, and to register your thesis there.
-In addition to the EU, we take our understanding of Europe very broadly: we have in-house expertise for the Mediterranean region, Russia, Türkiye, the Caucasus and Central Asia, and are fascinated by the continent's place in a globalizing world.
+A broad programme, in which you learn to analyse issues from current affairs in Europe - political, scientific - with a multidisciplinary approach: cultural, economic, legal or historical.
+We also ask you to specialise in one of these disciplines from your second year, and to register your thesis there.
+In addition to the EU, we take our understanding of Europe very broadly: we have in-house expertise for the Mediterranean region, Russia, Türkiye, the Caucasus and Central Asia, and are fascinated by the continent's place in a globalising world.

-You study together with students from all over Europe.
-Students from all over Europe (and sometimes beyond) take part in every lecture that follows.
-So you immediately hear how your fellow students with a different background view things.
+You study together with students from all over Europe (and sometimes beyond).
+So, you immediately hear how your fellow students with a different background view things.
 And this often leads to very interesting discussions.
-So you not only study Europe, but experience what it is like to be active in a European context.
-So you learn from each other and you gain important intercultural skills unnoticed.
+You not only study Europe, but experience what it is like to be active in a European context.
+This means that you learn from each other and you gain important intercultural skills unnoticed.

 Can you choose the new language you will study by yourself?
 Which languages can you choose from?

 Yes.
 You can choose from almost 20 different languages, namely: Arabic, Catalan, Danish, German, English, French, Hebrew, Italian, Modern Greek, Norwegian, Polish, Romanian, Russian, Bosnian/Croatian/Serbian, Spanish, Czech, Swedish or Turkish.

 What makes Amsterdam the perfect city to study European Studies?

 Amsterdam is a global village, and above all a European village: multilingualism is rampant here.
 During various courses, our study programme also seeks contact and cooperation with the city.